dabiko/TC-Academy-VSP/README.md

 7. Admins have access to menus like post, candidates, role and permissions for CRUD on the platform
 8. A toast notification is sent to the user after every successful vote.
+9. For any given Post, you can't create/ad more than 4 candidates as AC Academy requested 4 candidates selected for each post.
+10. A post of candidate can't be deleted if they are already running for a campaign (If they exist in the vote table).

 ## Tech Stack Summary
 1. Since laravel is a popular PHP framework and the task required its usage, I decided to explore